AmirHosein-Gharaati/rate-app/README.md

 ![](./assets/formula.png)

+As stated in the idea, we apply lower weight for new rating averages compared to old rating averages.
+For example for the newest rating average we apply weight 1, for second newest 2 and so on.
+Then we calculate average based on the total weights we gave for each.

 So there are 2 background process:
 1. calculating rating averages based on the new ratings
 2. calculating overall rating average based on the rating averages